skatejs/skatejs/README.md

 ## Multiple Component Names and Hot Module Reloading (a.k.a.
 Webpack HMR)

-Skate is designed to work with hot-modoule reloading out of the box:
+Skate is designed to work with hot-module reloading out of the box:

 - It will always use the canonical name on the initial registration
 - Subsequent registrations will register using the canonical name with a number suffix to identify how many times it's been registered